MajoRB15/RNA-Seq_ArabidopsisThaliana/README.md

 # RNA-Seq_ArabidopsisThaliana

-In this directory I develop an RNA-Seq Analysis form the organism Arabidopsis thaliana, using Sequence Read Archive (SRA) raw RNA-Seq data from NCBI.
+In this directory I develop an RNA-Seq Analysis from the organism Arabidopsis thaliana, using Sequence Read Archive (SRA) raw RNA-Seq data from NCBI.

 The project includes: